UbiquityRobotics/ubiquity_buildbot/README.md

     sudo python3 build_image.py

+This will run `build_image.py` with default settings taken from `default-build-settings.yaml`.
+To redirect it to another config file, do

+    sudo python3 build_image.py --config_path PATH_TO_CONFIG/CONFIG.yaml

+To see other available options run:

+    python3 build_image.py -h

-It will take a while, so you might as well grab a coffee :)
+In any case, the build will take a while, so you might as well grab a coffee :)